Meet the organization that changed the game for immigrant youth in the US

 United We Dream has forged strong partnerships with influential groups working in many interlinked fields– including Planned Parenthood, Women’s March, Sierra Club, Indivisible, and MoveOn – to advance immigration as a core cross-cutting issue.
 For example, UWD works closely with criminal justice, racial justice, and Black youth groups in civic engagement work, including supporting a massive effort in the 2018 election to restore the right to vote to 1.4 million individuals with felony convictions in Florida.

-Unbound was one of UWD’s first funders, and we have supported UWD with general operating support since 2009, bringing our partnership with them up to a decade.
+Unbound was one of UWD’s first funders, and we have supported UWD with general operating support since 2009, bringing our partnership with them to over a dozen years.
 UWD advances Unbound’s System and Public strategy areas.

 "You guys [UWD] are one of the most effective direct action groups I have ever seen in my life time."